Contributors Dropdown icon

 • Improved data governance

-By improving data integration, accessibility, and management, marketers can track, report, and act quickly based on data-driven insights.
+By improving data integration, accessibility, and data management, marketers can track, report, and act quickly based on data-driven insights.
 This leads to better marketing performance and ROI as teams uses essential control instruments to reach their desired goals instead of operating blindly.

 Data analysis